abington/Crypt/README.md

 $crypt->setUseMacAddress(new BoolType(false));
 </pre>

+### Development only

+i.e. only on master branch at present

 As an example of how you can wrap other libraries into this, I've supplied the Blowfish method, which requires the Zend Crypt library.